 I use the Think, Review, Do (TRD in short) approach every day to get work done.
-It is a systematic approach to getting work done.
-Using this process effectively enables you to manage your agreements with yourself and others appropriately.
+It is based on David Allen’s framework to doing knowledge work.
+I’ve taken his philosophy, simplified and consolidated it further.

 Using this process correctly is the key to making a trusted system work for yourself.
 If the Trusted System is the body of the car, then TRD is the engine that makes the car work.
 TRD is the process you use to make that trusted system work for you.